How Smart Executives Prepare Before Entering The Job Market In 2026

 Never Spray And Pray Search Firms.

-Once your positioning is clear, the temptation is to go wide.
+Once your positioning is clear, you’ll be tempted to go wide.

-Blast your resume to every recruiter on LinkedIn.
-Send a generic note to two hundred people with “exploring new opportunities” in the subject line.
+To blast your resume to every recruiter on LinkedIn.
+To send a generic note to two hundred people with “exploring new opportunities” in the subject line.

 Strategic outreach means three things:

-- Go directly to decision-makers.
-The role of a past client of mine was made redundant.
+• Go directly to decision-makers.
+A client of mine lost his role in a restructure.
 He spent a few weeks researching the companies he admired most.
 He identified the regional business heads at each one and reached out for coffee conversations.
 Three months later, his brash approach landed him a VP role.
 The hidden job market doesn’t reveal itself to people who wait.
 It reveals itself to people who show up.

-Active job seekers treat their search like a campaign – with a target market, a value proposition, a channel strategy, and a timeline.
-Passive candidates treat it like a lottery.
+Executive candidates who are landing roles in 2026 are treating their search like a campaign – with a target market, a value proposition, a channel strategy, and a timeline.
+They’re deploying the tactics I described above in a systematic way.

 Irene